This post contains affiliate links. Please see our disclosure policy.

 Lemon Loaf is ultra plush, moist, and bursting with fresh lemon flavor!
 The batter comes together quickly, in one bowl.
 Top the baked loaf with a zingy lemon glaze – it adds the perfect hit of sweetness and crunch to each tender slice!

-Why you’ll love this Lemon Loaf recipe:
+Why you’ll love this Lemon Loaf:

 - Plush Crumb – This Lemon Loaf has an ultra plush, tender texture, and is super moist!